Siem Reap, Cambodia

 Archaeologists intentionally left the temple in a partial state of ruin.
 For good reason.
 The sight of the encroaching forest and the temple eternally entwined was surreal.
 But then again, a throng of tourists and unsightly boardwalks made it look like Universal Studios instead.
 Perhaps owing to its smaller size, it was harder to lose the crowds here than in Angkor Wat and Bayon.
 Nevertheless, I could imagine what it must have been like for the first European explorers who discovered Angkor.

 Inside the temple, crouching was the only way to go.
 It was akin to a cavern, much like the one in the movie where AJ, as Lara Croft, fell into and battled a multi-limbed, four-faced Brahma made of stone, only smaller.
-Interestingly, Ta Prohm means “ancestor Brahma.”
+Interestingly, Ta Prohm was named after “ancestor Brahma.”

 Like AJ in the movie, I heard echoes of children’s laughter too.
 I saw four of them at a large window, gawking at the procession of tourists.
 They seemed out-of-place there, much like that mysterious girl in the movie.
 There were no local children milling about in neighboring Angkor Wat and Bayon.